theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

   - Retarget the warm audience
   - Select the type of visitor like who added in the cart but did not make any purchase

+- Store traffic
+  - To promote business locations to people nearby
+  - Specifically for business with physical locations
+  - Get directions or call now call to action button included
+  - Select the page
+  - Create a new store set in Ad set level
+    - Select the targeting area and name the store set
+    - Target the entire location address but better split test with multiple addresses
+  - For multiple store, select the Ad voice local pages option
+  - Split test with ad format whereas carousel can be added with map location image
+  - Split test with call to action button such as "Get directions" or "Call now"
+  - Add a great value proposition